Taking reasonable steps to minimise risks

 The general advice is always to buy the best safety equipment you can afford – why would you scrimp on something that is designed to protect you and possibly save your life?
 Please also consider additional items that might not be mandatory, but that offer a significantly enhanced level of protection, such as Frontal Head Restraint systems (often referred to as HANS devices).

 Just like your kit has to meet certain standards, so does your vehicle.
-Again, the Motorsport UK Yearbook and the SRs of the championship or event will detail all minimum requirements for competing vehicles, covering areas such as – but not limited to – roll over protection systems, seats, harnesses and fire extinguishers.
+Again, the Motorsport UK Yearbook and the Supplementary Regulations of the championship or event will detail all minimum requirements for competing vehicles, covering areas such as – but not limited to – roll over protection systems, seats, harnesses and fire extinguishers.

 Attempting to cut corners with kit and vehicles is not only ill-advised from a safety point of view, but it is also likely to land you in varying degrees of hot water with event officials.